push-chain/push-chain-remix-workshop/PushChain/4-contract-helpers-js/README.md

-Overview of the two helper scripts that interact with the on-chain `UEAFactory` on Push Chain testnet.
+Overview of the helper script that interacts with the on-chain `UEAFactory` on Push Chain testnet.

-## `getOriginForUEA.js`
+## `ueaFactory.js`

+This combined script demonstrates both main functions of the UEAFactory contract:

+### `getOriginForUEA` function

 - Purpose: Given any Push Chain address (UEA or native), return its origin `UniversalAccountId` and whether it corresponds to a UEA.
 - Input: Uses example `address`.